twetch-inc/assests/terms-and-conditions.md

 **Deletion Policy – Your Right To Be Forgotten**

 You may delete your account at any time and for any reason.
-You may contact us at [hello@twetch.com](mailto:hello@twetch.com) to have us remove your Submission(s) from showing on the Site.
+You may contact us at [hello@twetch.com](mailto:hello@twetch.com) to have us remove your Submission(s) from showing on the Site in a reasonable amount of time.
 Again, we cannot delete the posts from the Bitcoin SV blockchain or any related data hosting services but we can and will not show such posts on the Site.